kbijakowski/docker_sfc_blueprint/README.md

    [HT] curl <server_ip>:8181
    ```

-   **For 8080 you should see receive notification page with ACCESS DENIED information (triffic filtered by URL filter)**
+   **For 8080 you should see receive notification page with ACCESS DENIED information (traffic filtered by URL filter)**

    **For 8181 traffic should be dropped by firewall**